Residential Code of Student Conduct - CSU Northridge

 - A resident over the age of 21 may consume alcohol under the following conditions:

-- While in his/her residential unit with the door closed:
+- While in their residential unit with the door closed:

 - Not in the presence of anyone under 21 years of age (it is the responsibility of residents who are 21 years of age or older to ensure that they are not consuming alcohol in the presence of residents who are under the age of 21)